Benefits of Buying a Halo Engagement Ring You Need to Know About

 Are you ready to buy a halo engagement ring?
 At With Clarity, we have expert gemologists on staff who are highly experienced in working within budgets to find the right ring for each couple.
-They can walk you through a diamond’s GIA certificate — which lists a diamond’s carat size, measurements and ratings on various qualities — so you’ll know how to best concentrate your budget.
+They can walk you through a diamond’s GIA or IGI certificate — which lists a diamond’s carat size, measurements and ratings on various qualities — so you’ll know how to best concentrate your budget.

 How to buy a halo engagement ring